-The Committee of Management make estimates and judgements during the preparation of these financial statements regarding assumptions about current and future events affecting transactions and balances.
+The Central Council make estimates and judgements during the preparation of these financial statements regarding assumptions about current and future events affecting transactions and balances.

 These estimates and judgements are based on the best information available at the time of preparing the financial statements, however as additional information is known then the actual results may differ from the estimates.